-There’s something exciting about slipping on a new pair of running shoes for the first time.
-It makes you feel more confident about achieving your fitness goals, whether you’re training for a four minute mile or just hoping to get around the block without wheezing.
 What if your new trainers didn’t just make you feel enthusiastic, but actually made running easier for you?
-There are a new breed of shoes on the market which claim to do just that.
+There is a new breed of shoes on the market which claims to do just that.

 It sounds too good to be true, but there’s science behind these claims.
 Energy return soles have been shown to improve running economy significantly in athletes.
 Even if you’re just an occasional jogger, you’ll probably find the springy soles more comfortable than basic trainers.

 In reality, it’s not just the sole which affects performance while running.
-The shoe upper (Source), the texture of the lining (Source), and even the way you lace them up (Source) all have an effect on running economy or your risk of injury.
+The shoe upper sole the texture of the lining and even the way you lace them up all have an effect on running economy or your risk of injury.

 Why Heavily Cushioned Shoes Cause More Running Injuries